abpio/abp-commercial-docs/en/modules/text-template-management.md

 #### Text Templates

-Text Templates page is used to view template definitions.
+Text Templates page is used to view the list of templates defined in the application.

 ![text-template-managemet-text-templates-page](../images/text-template-managemet-text-templates-page.png)

-You can edit your template contents for different cultures:

-**Inline Localized Content Edit**
+Click to the `Actions -> Edit Contents` to edit content for a template.
+There are two types of UI to edit a template content:

+##### Editing Content for Inline Localized Templates

+This kind of templates uses the `L` function to perform inline localization.
+In this way, it is easier to manage the template for different cultures.

 ![text-template-management-inline-edit](../images/text-template-management-inline-edit.png)

-**Culture Localized Content Edit**
+##### Editing Contents for Culture-Specific Templates

+This kind of templates provides different content for each culture.
+In this way, you can define a completely different content for a specific culture.

 ![text-template-management-multiple-culture-edit](../images/text-template-management-multiple-culture-edit.png)